SPARLab/BikeMaps/docs/set-up-project-mac.md

 I've found the easiest way to run a PostgreSQL server is with <a href='https://postgresapp.com/'>Postgres.app</a>.

-Once the server is running, create the bikemaps database with 'postgres' as the user:
+Once the server is running using PostgreSQL 13, create the bikemaps database with 'postgres' as the user:
 ``` bash
 createdb -U postgres bikeDB
 ```